NiklasGustafsson/onnx/docs/Operators-ml.md

 <dt><tt>Y</tt> : T2</dt>
 <dd>Classification outputs (one class per example)</dd>
 <dt><tt>Z</tt> : tensor(float)</dt>
-<dd>Class scores (one per class per example), if prob_a and prob_b are provided they are probabilities for each class otherwise they are raw scores.</dd>
+<dd>Class scores (one per class per example), if prob_a and prob_b are provided they are probabilities for each class, otherwise they are raw scores.</dd>
 </dl>

 #### Type Constraints